sunghoonim/ADfSM/README.md

 * [Gyeonmin Choe](http://rcv.kaist.ac.kr/gmchoe/)
 * [In So Kweon](http://rcv.kaist.ac.kr/)

-© 2017 Sunghoon Im, Korea Advanced Institute of Science and Technology (KAIST)
+&copy; 2017 Sunghoon Im, Korea Advanced Institute of Science and Technology (KAIST)

 **IMPORTANT**: If you use this software please cite the following in any resulting publication: